vita-rust/vitasdk-sys/README.md

 Run `cargo run -p vitasdk-sys-build-util -- stub-libs --as-features` and replace stub lib features in vitasdk-sys Cargo.toml with outputed ones.

+Then run `cargo run -p vitasdk-sys-build-util -- bindgen`

 ## Versioning

 Usual `semver` rules apply for this crate, but note that there may be differences between the version of the headers used to generate the bindings and the vitasdk version installed on your machine.

+## Updating

+To update versions you can look for breaking changes at [CHANGELOG.md](CHANGELOG.md).
+If you're coming from a version before 0.3, [this comment](https://github.com/vita-rust/vitasdk-sys/issues/20#issuecomment-1782335568) has a migration guide.

 ## Credits

 - [**VitaSDK team**](http://vitasdk.org/) for the toolchain, vitasdk itself, etc.
-- [rust-bindgen contributors](https://github.com/rust-lang/rust-bindgen) for allowing auto generated bindings.
+- [rust-bindgen contributors](https://github.com/rust-lang/rust-bindgen) for making auto generated bindings viable.
 - [Martin Larralde](https://github.com/althonos) for [psp2-sys](https://github.com/vita-rust/psp2-sys), which I believe originally inspired me to create this crate.

 ## License